How to be Content (Part 1)

 Develop a solution which clearly communicates the “How to” process of doing less for a better world.

-See Part 2 of the project where the pamphlet is transformed into a story book.
+See Part 2 of the project where the pamphlet is transformed into a storybook.

 The Problem